rubentfd/obstacle_detector/README.md

 ## 5. Polygons

-There are a few lines of code in the `obstacle_extractor.cpp` that converts the segment's into polygons and publishes a `polygons` message which contains a single `polygonArray`.
+There are a few lines of code in the `obstacle_extractor.cpp` that converts the segments into polygons and publishes a `polygons` message which contains a single `polygonArray`.